 OCD hits with you obsessions constantly, and to beat it, you have to use all of your mental strength to ward them off.
 After working with my therapist for months, we were able to come up with a mantra I would ask myself in my head whenever I would feel like doing a compulsion.
 Do I have to do this right now?
 Do I have to think this right now?
 Who’s making me?
 I’m in control.
 As the popular phrase goes, sometimes you need to “fake it to make it.”
 Whenever I would start obsessing, I would just focus on these phrases, and truly ask myself these questions in my head, providing myself with honest answers.
 Almost always, I would repeat, No, I don’t have to do anything I don’t want to.
 I don’t have to think anything I don’t want to.
 I’m in control.
 This mantra helped me stay grounded, and it was always there to fall back on.
 It was my first defense mechanism against OCD, but often it wasn’t enough.
 I had to create something more physical to pair it with in my fight against the full-body disease that OCD is.

-Breaking Barriers: Getting past obsessions for the first time
+Breaking Barriers: Getting Past OCD Obsessions for the First Time

 Breaking an OCD barrier is much like solving a math problem that has stumped you for hours.
 It seems impossible to solve, no matter how much effort you put into it, but eventually you get that lightbulb moment.
 Suddenly, the answer just comes to your head, and you realize what you were doing wrong the whole time and come to a speedy conclusion.
 With OCD, it is like being trapped under the ice of a frozen lake.
 Suffering and drowning, you pound on that ice as hard as you can with your fists, but the effort is futile because your fists are simply not hard enough to the break the ice.
 But once you are equipped with the right tools, you can smash right through the ice, pull yourself up, and take a deep breath of fresh air.